tylert/tylert.github.io/source/hardware_stuff/durgod_keyboards.rst

 Force DFU Boot
 ~~~~~~~~~~~~~~

-XXX TODO  See if the K310 can use the same DFU trick.
 Short R21 to C27 (Boot0 to VDD) and apply power (plug the keyboard in).

 .. image:: boot0.png